lanl/CoARCT/README.md

 * Finding code associated with a classic C-style linked list;
 * Identifying struct fields defined with typedefs, reporting underlying types (apps/TypedefFinder.cc).

-Explanatory blog posts can be found at Various Burglarious https://variousburglarious.com/2017/01/18/getting-started-with-clang-refactoring-tools/
+Explanatory blog posts can be found at Various Burglarious: https://variousburglarious.com/2017/01/18/getting-started-with-clang-refactoring-tools/

 It also demonstrates a few useful things that were not immediately clear from the tutorials and examples I learned from, such as unit testing matchers and callbacks, and building out of the Clang/LLVM tree.